My fortune cookie this weekend said failure is the chance to do better next time.

 So I tried pushing things a bit last week.

-However, running at 8.0 mph only got me 6 minutes before entering the red (anaerobic) zone (
+However, running at 8.0 mph only got me 6 minutes before entering the red (anaerobic) zone (On the edge).

 So I tried again on Saturday, this time at 7.5 mph.